CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

-2.1 **[SD Desktop for secondary use of health and social data](./sd-desktop-audited.md)** S et up your virtual Desktop to analyse register data securely from your web browser.
+2.1 **[SD Desktop for secondary use of health and social data](./sd-desktop-audited.md)** Set up your virtual Desktop to analyse register data securely from your web browser.
 Access to this service requires a permit provided by the Findata authority.

 2.2 **Guidelines for data controllers/registers**
 The service will also be available for accessing data provided by single registers.
 It requires a service agreement between the data controller and CSC.
 The service is currently in the test phase.